FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started.md

 If this folder already exists as a result of any previous step, move the existing folder out of the way and merge the content afterwards.

 If you are on Windows and cloned this repository in a Windows directory, go into the cloned repo and run `git config core.fileMode false` to ignore file mode changes.
-If you want to share the the clone directory with the Ubuntu WSL system, create a symlink within WSL like so:
+If you want to share the the cloned directory with the Ubuntu WSL system, create a symlink within WSL like so:
 ```
 ln -s /mnt/c/Users/developer/Formula-Student-Driverless-Simulator ~/Formula-Student-Driverless-Simulator
 ```